assamite/creamas/docs/source/create_sim.rst

 	                        n_agents=n_agents,
 	                        agent_kwargs=agent_kwargs)

-2. You can create simulation with your own environment, which is automatically passed down to the agents at their initialization time.
+2. You can create a simulation with your own environment, which is automatically passed down to the agents at their initialization time.

 .. code-block:: python